 What are the gun laws in Ireland?
 How does gun legislation in Ireland impact the rates of gun violence there?
 We take a closer look.

-With thousands in the US and around the world marching this weekend for America to step up with stricter gun control, we thought it would be a good time to explore the gun laws in Ireland, which are much stricter than those in the US, and their impact in terms of gun violence.
+We thought it would be a good time to explore the gun laws in Ireland, which are much stricter than those in the US, and their impact in terms of gun violence.

 Gun laws in Ireland

 Ireland, according to GunPolicy.org, has some of the most restrictive firearm legislation in all of Europe.

 In Ireland, those wishing to purchase a firearm must be 16 years of age or older and must have been living in Ireland for at least six months in order to apply for a firearm certificate.
 (That minimum age of 16 - two years younger than America’s limit of 18 - is the only way in which they are less restrictive.)

 Applications for a firearm certificate are made via local Gardai (police), to whom you must demonstrate a ‘good reason” for wanting one, such as hunting or protecting flocks as a farmer.
 As John Spain wrote in a previous article on IrishCentral, “well over 90% of guns held here are shotguns and sporting rifles used for hunting or controlling vermin.
 These weapons are usually single shot and never automatic.”